lupyuen/lupyuen.github.io/src/auto.md

 ===== Boot OK
 ```

-Our script analyses the BL602 Output and determines that NuttX has booted successfully.
+Our script [__analyses the output__](https://github.com/lupyuen/remote-bl602/blob/main/scripts/test.sh#L113-L134) and determines that NuttX has booted successfully.

 We're done with the __simplest scenario__ for Auto Flash and Test!
 Now we have a quick and nifty way to discover if Today's Upstream Build of NuttX boots OK on BL602.